 Maintenance Records.
 Complete records of all maintenance procedures and routines and of corrective actions that have been or will be taken should be kept with the inspection records.
 Such records can provide a means of evaluating system components and their installation.
 They may also serve as a basis for reviewing maintenance procedures and updating any preventive maintenance programs.

 MAGS systems.
 Additional items to check:

-- Check articulating conduit for deformities and cracks, check the conduit strap for fraying or tears
+2. check articulating conduit for deformities and cracks, check conduit strap for fraying or tears

-- Check articulating conduit orientation (i.e. that conduit still curves in vertical, not horizontal, plane)
+3. check articulating conduit orientation (i.e. that conduit still curves in vertical plane/not horizontal)

-- Check base plate for warping and adhesive peeling buildings.
-The problem often arise due to the actions of window washers.
-Personnel should be advised of the possibility of damage from their equipment and directed to notify the owner in the event of damage.
+Buildings – Problem often arise due to the actions of window washers.
+Personnel should be advised of the possibility of damage from their equipment, and directed to notify the owner in the event of damage.
 Additionally, any time installation or maintenance of appurtenances such as antennas, security cameras, and other items is performed, such work should be inspected and appraised for its impact of the LPS.
 At a minimum, antennas and cameras often require bonding to the LPS.